Comparison

 Privacy

-Superset runs entirely locally — no telemetry, code stays on your machine.
+Superset runs the workspace locally in Git worktrees, and its source-available codebase is fully auditable.
 Copilot sends code context to GitHub/Microsoft servers for processing.
 Copilot Business and Enterprise offer data retention controls, but code still transits external servers.
-Superset's open-source codebase is fully auditable.

 Pricing